 Your residency application CV is a complete summary of your education, work, experiences and accomplishments so far.

-The major sections of your CV are:
+The major sections of your CV for residency are:

 - Name and Contact Information